mtsl8/wide-current/doc/drives.md

   * prefers MBR partition tables, or slightly modified GPT
   * expects boot information in a specific place at the beginning of the drive
   * is not configurable via runtime software interface
-  * does not provide additional security "features"
+  * does not provide advanced security features (just password on boot menu)
 * unified extensible firmware interface (UEFI)
   * is the new standard firmware
   * prefers GPT partition tables
   * is fairly flexible and aware of bootable devices without extra help
-  * can be modified and adjusted using EFI variables (efivars) at runtime
+  * can be modified and adjusted using EFI variables (efivars) at OS runtime
   * has varying levels of support for hardware based security, including
     * secure boot
     * machine owner keys